techidaily/site-fox-helps/source/_posts/effortless-conversion-of-srt-to-subtitles-subc-for-2024.md

 Steps for conversion

-Step1 [Open](https://mconverter.eu/convert/srt/sub/)and click on the Browse button to add the SRT file.
+Step1 [Open](https://mconverter.eu/convert/srt/sub/) and click on the Browse button to add the SRT file.
 You can even drop or paste the file to the interface.
 The option to add the folder is also there.

 Step2 Next, choose sub as the desired target format.